litexlang/litex-official-documents/Tutorial/Appendix_Homepage_of_Litex.md

 Resources for Litex users:

-1. Our official [website](https://litexlang.com) contains tutorials, cheatsheets, examples, documentation, collaboration opportunities, and more for Litex.
+1. Our official [website](https://litexlang.com) contains tutorials, cheat sheets, examples, documentation, collaboration opportunities, and more for Litex.
 All documents on our [website](https://litexlang.com) are open-sourced [here](https://github.com/litexlang/litex-official-documents)
 2. Learn Litex [online](https://litexlang.com/doc/Tutorial/Introduction).
 A short list of major Litex statements and their usage are shown in the [cheat sheet](https://litexlang.com/doc/Litex_Cheatsheet).
 3. You can run litex on your own computer， start from [here](https://litexlang.com/doc/Start)
 4. [Litex standard library](https://github.com/litexlang/litex-stdlib) is under active development. **Contribute to it and earn impact rewards!**